Digital Content Curation for Workplace Learning & Development

 With Curation being one of the top buzzwords in workplace L&D currently, it can be easy to forget that it’s actually been around and in use for a number of years already.

 Here at Learning Pool (formerly HT2 Labs), we’ve been talking about the power of curation for quite some time – I’ve even co-authored a book on the subject (Ready, Set, Curate – ATD Press).
-And let’s not forget that we launched the first edition of our curation-based learning platform, Stream LXP (formerly Curatr), way back in 2012, too.
+And let’s not forget that we launched the first edition of our curation-based learning platform, Learning Pool Platform (formerly Curatr), way back in 2012, too.

-An early version of Learning Pool (formerly HT2 Labs)’ course curation platform, Stream LXP (formerly Curatr).
+An early version of Learning Pool (formerly HT2 Labs)’ course curation platform, Learning Pool Platform (formerly Curatr).

 Curation in the Context of L&D

 Derived from the Latin cura, meaning guardian or overseer, the word curation has expanded beyond activities like tending, collecting, and managing of physical objects into the digital world.

 It used to be that access to information was controlled.
 Curators came in the form of librarians, or some subject matter expert that oversaw access to knowledge.
 Of course the Internet has changed all that, democratising access to content for anyone lucky enough to be online.

 The breadth of content available, and the speed with which it can be accessed, is breathtaking.
 But breadth and speed does not always mean accuracy and depth.

 We live in a world that abounds with content, but also uncertainty.
 The need for us all to step up and become the guardians of knowledge has never been more apparent.
 Today, anyone in your organisation could be seen as a curator.

 In Today’s World, Curation is a Way of Life